Features

 EXAMPLE created_by:@DC

-• In any other case, you're welcome to add user initials to the beginning of a query, to limit the search results to tasks assigned to this person only
+• In any other case, you can preface any query with @ user initials to limit the search results to tasks assigned to this person only

 EXAMPLE @DC description:"XYZ" due_date:2017-03-04 priority:1

-Complete list of search operators - what to use between LVAL & RVAL:
+Supported search operators—what to put between LVAL & RVAL:

 • matching value